MG4 review and buyer's guide

 Price is likely your biggest obstacle before stepping up to buy an electric vehicle.
 So MG has set a market-low price on its new MG4.
 Here’s what you need to know about Australia’s most affordable, yet practical EV.

-The MG4 is a small-medium hatchback from the resurrected Chinese-owned MG brand which has been making waves in the automotive world by representing decent value – especially in the crowded field of overpriced electric vehicles.
+The MG4 is a small all-electric hatchback from the resurrected Chinese-owned MG brand which has been making waves in the automotive world by representing decent value in the crowd of overpriced electric vehicles.

 What exactly is the MG4, you might be wondering at this point, especially if you’re new to EVs or even the modern new-car buying landscape.

 The MG4 is produced by parent company SAIC Motor in China.
-It is the company’s first new-generation EV model to land in Australia, and it’s the first model to be built on the parent company’s recent Modular Scalable Platform.
+It is the company’s second-generation EV model to land in Australia, and it’s the second model to be built on the parent company’s Modular Scalable Platform.
 This platform has been designed from the ground up to accommodate electric powertrain systems.
-That’s a good thing, meaning it is solely designed to be an EV from the start, not hastily adapted from a combustion base, as was the case for many first-gen EVs in the last decade.
+That’s a good thing, meaning it is solely designed to be an EV from the start, not hastily adapted from a combustion base, as was the case for many first-gen EVs in the 2010s.

 Why does this matter?
 A new platform is usually a good thing because it means it is packaged with the company’s latest and greatest developments.
 That spans from safety and in-car technology, to cabin space and comfort.
-It’s all improved.
-Most of the time anyway.
+It’s all improved, generally speaking — it’s rare that a car company would deliberately go backwards.

 It’s difficult to describe the body design and vehicle style, as the MG4 is not a sedan and not a conventional hatchback, but it’s not really an SUV or crossover, either.
-The ground clearance height is 158mm, which is slightly more than what is typically offered in a hatchback – the Kia Cerato hatch is measured at 140mm.
+The ground clearance height is 158mm, which is slightly more than what is typically offered in a hatchback.

 FEATURES & PRICING